-The piriformis, attaching onto the pelvic surface (S2-S4), is one of the major muscles on the sacrum.
+The piriformis muscle, attaching onto the pelvic surface (S2-S4), is one of the major muscles on the sacrum.
 The iliacus and coccygeus also attach to the pelvic surface superolaterally and inferolaterally respectively.
-The erector spinae aponeurosis and multifidus cover the dorsal surface while the gluteus maximus attaches to the lateral boarders of the sacrum.
+The erector spinae aponeurosis and multifidus cover the dorsal surface while the gluteus maximus attaches to the lateral borders of the sacrum.

 Spondylolisthesis is a slippage of one vertebra on another, usually L5 on S1 as a result of the extreme pressure upon that joint.
 There are five different causes of the slippage, these being:

 - Isthmic spondylolisthesis: a fracture of the isthmus (or pars interarticularis), reducing the strength of the facet joint in the sagittal plane causing the anteriorization of the vertebrae.

 - Degenerative spondylolisthesis: due to degeneration of the discs and the facet joints.

 - Traumatic spondylolisthesis: caused by acute fractures in the neural arch.
 Separate to fractures in the isthmus.